BM Remudas

 Balonmano Remudas, a.k.a.
-Rocasa Gran Canaria ACE for sponsorship reasons, is a Spanish women's handball club from Telde in the island of Gran Canaria, Canary Islands.
+Rocasa Gran Canaria ACE for sponsorship reasons, is a Spanish professional women's handball club from Telde in the island of Gran Canaria, Canary Islands.

 Founded in 1978, ten years later it was promoted to the División de Honor, where it has played since.
 Its best result is the first place in 2019.
 Remudas won the EHF Challenge Cup in 2016 and 2019.